vtex/styleguide/react/components/Table/README.md

 Bulk actions allow the user to select some or all the rows to apply an action.
 Texts have to be given to the component via a `texts` object.
 Actions are passed via the `main` object and the `others` array props.
 Each object is composed of a `label` and the action event via `onClick` key.

+The returned value for all lines selected is an object `allLinesSelected: true` otherwise the data of the rows are returned in the key `selectedRows` as an array.

 Note: `onRowClick` actions are not happening when clicking the checkbox.

 <div className="center mw7 pv6">